If you love the beach but hate all that pesky water, then White Sands National Park in New Mexico is for you!

 So, nature is pretty much non-existent, though you can keep an eye out for a couple of select creatures, like the bleached earless lizard, which has evolved to become white (with a green tail.)
 I spotted one hidden among some dead branches.
 Can you spot the tail in this photo?

-You should wear swim trunks when you visit, because, just like the beach, you’ll be shaking sand out of your clothes for days.
+You should wear swim trunks when you visit the park, because, just like the beach, you’ll be shaking sand out of your clothes for days.
 Or maybe it’s just because I did cartwheels and played in the sand.

-Still, White Sands is a strange place.
+White Sands National Park is a strange place.
 Which makes it fun, in my book.